telerik/xaml-docs/controls/radrichtextbox/features/selection.md

 ## Other Selection Properties

-* `MouseSelectionHandler.DoubleClickTime`&mdash;This static property controls the double click speed of the RichTextBox.
+* `MouseSelectionHandler.DoubleClickTime`&mdash; This static property controls the double click speed of the RichTextBox.
+The default value is 400ms.
+It is different from the default value in .NET which is 500ms.
+This property allows you to set the value that best suits your case.
+You can set it in your code usually when initializing the RichTextBoxControl.

 ## See Also